 - Supplement B - Preliminary Work for Assessing PPE Cleaning Procedures

-- Supplement C - Investigation of Simulated Fire Ground Exposures
+- Supplement C - Investigation of Simulated Fire Ground Exposures (PDF)

 - Supplement D - Evaluation of Outer Shell Liquid Retention Properties